-Carom seeds are good anti-acid agent and natural antacid.
+Carom seeds are a good anti-acid agent and natural antacid.
 It is beneficial for stomach and gives relief to the mucous membrane of the stomach from acidity and hyperacidity.

 – Taking 1 teaspoon of carom seeds along with a pinch of black salt is a good home remedy to treat acidity and hyperacidity.

 – Carom seeds water – You can also boil 1 teaspoon of the carom seeds in 1 cup of water for 3 to 4 minutes.
 Strain the mixture and drink when it is cooled down for ease in acidity and indigestion.

 – By taking the mixture of a teaspoon of carom seeds, cumin seeds along with some dry ginger powder one can get relief from acidity and acid reflux.